Sunday, June 27, 2010

 B: “I wonder if beyond this / There could be something better” is an appropriate question for something showcasing little more than girly drinks and dancing.

-V: Still not sure if the pixie theme works for this kind of song, but they all look great, and the cherry blossom effect is nice.
+V: I’m still not sure if the pixie theme works for this kind of song, but they all look great, and the cherry-blossom effect is nice.
 The vocals are brilliant when you remember there’s essentially only two people delivering them.

 15 Finland